-Some real estate agents are Exclusive Buyer's Agents, which means that they work only on behalf of those looking to buy.
-That way, you know you won’t have a conflict of interest because the agent won’t be working both sides of the transaction.
+Some real estate agents are Exclusive Buyer's Agents, which means they work only on behalf of those looking to buy.
+That way, you know you won’t have a conflict of interest, because the agent won’t be working both sides of the transaction.

 However, it’s important to note that agents can’t work independently.
 They usually work for a broker.

 When you work with a real estate agent, there are a few things you can expect:

 - Help finding a lender who can get you preapproved for buying a home

 - Help finding the right home for your situation